dbt-labs/corp/docs/benefits.md

 ### Receiving the Benefits Stipend

 The benefits stipend will automatically be added to your monthly payroll.
-You do not need to request a reimbursement through Airbase.
+You do not need to request a reimbursement.

 ### Retirement & Pension Plans